llmcloud24/de.KCD-Summer-School-2024/Day_3/010-basic.md

 this model.
 I encourage you to try the same queries as with the GPT-2 model and see how the responses differ.

+When you're done chatting, you can type `/bye` to exit from the running chat session.

 > [!TIP]
 > As an exercise, find out which exact model variant is deployed by default
 > (size, quantisation, etc.).